 2. Lupus Tendonitis

 Lupus can also cause tendonitis.
 Tendons are fibrous tissue that connects muscles to the bones.
-When they become inflamed, a person will experience limited range of motion of the joints.
+When they become inflamed, a person will experience a limited range of motion of the joints.

 3. Lupus Arthritis